zapier/zapier-platform-cli/README.md

 ### Private App Version (default)

-A simple `zapier deploy` will only create the App Version in your editor.
+A simple `zapier push` will only create the App Version in your editor.
 No one else using Zapier can see it or use it.

 ### Sharing an App Version